Skip to Content

 2. You can view connections with proxy enabled and their port information by cluster.

-3. You can see users connected to a connection via proxy and Kill their sessions if necessary.
+3. You can see users connected to a connection via proxy and Kill those sessions if necessary.

-By default, the Use Proxy option is disabled.
-Enable it for connections you want to allow proxy access to.
+By default, the proxy usage option is disabled.
+Enable proxy usage for connections you want to allow access to.

 image-20240725-070857.png